 Alternative 3: Replace and Retain option would include the construction of a separate vehicular bridge and retain the existing bridge for pedestrian and bicycle use.
 To retain the existing bridge, alternative 2 would have to be considered.
 Retention of the existing bridge for pedestrian and bicycle use would require retrofitting to ensure public safety.
 The seismic safety standards for vehicular and pedestrian bridges are the same, and therefore the rehabilitation of the existing bridge would be substantially similar to alternative 2.
 The character of the bridge would likely be impacted, reducing the benefit of retention.
 The permanent impact to the waterway would be greater than other options, as hydraulic issues in the area could worsen with two bridges impeding the waterway.
-Impacts associated with aesthetics, air quality, biology, cultural resources, GHG, noise, tribal cultural resources would all be similar or greater when compared to the proposed Project.
-Additionally, the cost of maintaining an additional bridge is greater.
+Impacts associated with aesthetics, air quality, biology, cultural resources, GHG, noise, tribal cultural resources would all be similar or greater.
 Caltrans/Federal Highway Administration does not provide funding for repair of pedestrian bridges and will not fund the rehabilitation of the pedestrian bridge or any future repairs.